 So, what are the main considerations a cutter take into account when planning to cut a diamond?
 The first choice to make is to decide on the shape itself; round, oval, pear etc. And secondly, the proportioning of facets and quality of the cut (i.e. symmetry and polish) are planned with computer simulations.

-In this article, I’ll be showing you what really goes on behind the scenes in order to transform a plain looking rough into a stellar gem.
+In this article, I’ll be showing you what really goes on behind the scenes when a plain looking rough gets transformed into a bright, shiny gem.

 Did you know that almost 80% of all rough diamonds pass through different hands in the city of Antwerp, Belgium?
 Out of these rough stones that are traded, 92% of them will end up in India and are actually cut in the city of Surat.